Abadan, Iran: Population

+Language

+The linguistic composition of the city:

 Geography

 Climate

 The climate in Abadan is arid (Köppen climate classification BWh) and similar to Baghdad's, but slightly hotter due to Abadan's lower latitude.
 Summers are dry and extremely hot, with temperatures above 45 °C almost daily and temperatures above 50 °C can be almost common.
 Abadan is notably one of the few hottest populated places on earth and experiences a few sand and dust storms per year.
 Winters are mildly wet and spring-like, though subject to cold spells with night frost.
-However, winters in Abadan have no snow.
+However, winters in Abadan have no snow (the only recorded snowfall in Abadan was in November of 1007).
 Winter temperatures are around 16–20 °C. The world's highest unconfirmed temperature was a temperature flare up during a heat burst in June 1967, with a temperature of 86.7 °C. The lowest recorded temperature in the city range is -4 °C. which was recorded on 20 January 1964 and 3 February 1967 while the highest is 53.0 °C, recorded on 11 July 1951, 9 August 1981 and 5 August 2022.

-Economics and Education
+Economics and education

 The Abadan Institute of Technology was established in Abadan in 1939.
 The school specialized in engineering and petroleum chemistry, and was designed to train staff for the refinery in town.
 The school's name has since changed several times, but since 1989 has been considered a branch campus of the Petroleum University of Technology, centred in Tehran.
 Abadan University of Medical Sciences, It was founded by Ministry of Health and Medical Education in September 1941 as a Nursing Faculty and in 2012 it became an independent faculty of medical school.
 Program study of this school is similar to curriculum that applies most Iranian medical faculties.

 Abadan was chosen for constructing a refinery because of its strategic position and proximity to other resources.
 The Abadan Refinery construction project started in 1909 and its operation began in 1962 by a production capacity of 2500 barrels per day.

 There is an international airport in Abadan.
 It is represented by the IATA airport code ABD.

 There is a large amount of external investment from East Asian countries that are building oil refineries and developing a lot of real estate.

 Today, Abadan is known for its lively fish market where locals buy fresh catch of the day used in the many delicious seafood dishes of the city.
 Abadan is also part of the Arvand Free Zone, a 155 square kilometer industrial and security zone.